russellventura/HomeAssistant/README.md

 I then added each sensor as a state-badge and positioned it to look good on an Amazon Fire Tablet 8" HD Further development is required to create dashboards that look their best on all devices.

+<strong>UPDATE:</strong> I have added a humidity icon to the top centre of the dashboard that links to the humidity dashboard

 <a href="https://github.com/russellventura/HomeAssistant/blob/main/Temperature%20Dashboard" target="_blank"> View Temperature Dashboard Code</a>

 ## Humidity Sensors Dashboard